Product managers

 Included workflows

-Make incident triage and feedback synthesis more reusable across product, engineering, and leadership conversations.
+Make research synthesis more reusable across positioning, discovery, roadmap, and leadership discussions.

 Included workflows